Anti-Money Laundering Lawyers providing “non-typical” services in Switzerland take a stand

 The room for manoeuvre in Switzerland is shrinking.
 As well as the forthcoming reform, a wind of revolt is blowing over the hot topic of sanctions against Russia.
 In autumn 2022, Berne banned lawyers from providing legal advice services – except in legal proceedings – either directly or indirectly to the Russian government, as well as to any legal entities or organisations based in the country, replicating the 8th package of sanctions adopted by the European Union.

 This reaction to Russia’s flagrant breaches of international law caused an uproar.
-Sandrine Giroud, a lawyer with the leading firm LALIVE and vice-president of the Geneva Bar Association, believes that “the ban goes too far and breaches the UN’s basic principles on the role of lawyers”.
+Sandrine Giroud, a lawyer with the leading firm LALIVE and president of the Geneva Bar Association, believes that “the ban goes too far and breaches the UN’s basic principles on the role of lawyers”.
 The Geneva Bar Association has already sent two letters to Federal Councillor Guy Parmelin, the economy minister in charge of sanctions, to ask him to remove this measure.
 In the meantime, the Geneva, Brussels and Paris bars have submitted a joint application for annulment to the General Court.

 In late 2023, Beat Rieder, a lawyer and member of the Council of States from the canton of Valais, took up the case, submitting a motion soberly entitled “Re-establishing the Rule of Law”, in which he stated that “banning (…) the provision of legal services is effectively removing a constitutional right”.
 Also an opponent of the bill on lawyers acting as financial advisers, Mr. Rieder stresses the “lack of a clear distinction between legal advice and legal representation”.